 While this view is the same in the Chinese medical system, they also view the Liver as the General of the Blood.
 This is because the liver is so important for the cleanliness of the blood.
 The Heart could not work properly with toxic blood coursing through it.

-The liver actually produces 75% of the cholesterol the body needs.
-The rest comes from the foods you eat.
-Because of this, if the body is not getting that approximately 25% of cholesterols from foods, the liver will kick production into high gear.
-This will, in the long run, result in higher blood cholesterol levels.
-This is why low-fat or no-fat diets will in general lead to high cholesterol levels.
+The liver actually produces 80% of the cholesterol the body needs.
+The rest, approximately 20% comes from the foods you eat.
 Consumption of healthy cholesterol sources of food is important for the proper balancing of your body’s cholesterol levels.

 Liver health is thus essential for healthy cholesterol levels.
 The liver detoxes the body in addition to its many other functions such as cholesterol production and bile secretion.